Equity in environmental health practice: Findings of a pilot study

 - clarifying roles and responsibilities could help support PHIs’ ability to address health equity in environmental health practice

-- consider strategies that environmental health practitioners can use to support clients facing health equity related barriers with respect to compliance with regulations
+- consider strategies that environmental health practitioners can use to support clients facing health equity related barriers with respect to compliance with regulations; and

 For more evidence-based resources for public health inspectors and environmental health practitioners, visit National Collaborating Centre for Environmental Health.